Table of Contents

 If a mobile phone number is entered here, the user will be able to receive text messages from the notifications system.
 Note that the phone number must be entered in international format. e.g. +61 447 555 123

 You can upload a photo of the user and it will appear when they log-in to ChekRite and in the list of users in ChekMate and when the Employee Extra Info type is used.
-Additionally, users can take their own photo in ChekRite.
+Additionally, users can take their own photo in the ChekRite app.

 Rather than use long user names and passwords, to make access fast for the user when they are logging in to do an inspection, ChekRite users a numeric Employee ID and PIN.

-Most organisations already have existing numeric identifiers assigned to each employee which can also be used as the ChekRite Employee ID Number.
-This could be employee ID, payroll number or badge number.
+Most organisations already have existing numeric identifiers assigned to each employee which can also be used as the Employee ID Number.
+This could be employee ID, payroll number, badge number or even their phone number.
 Otherwise, assign a unique number that each user can routinely remember such as the last six digits of their mobile number.
-The Employee ID can be up to 8 digits long however, the PIN must be exactly 4 digits long.
+The Employee ID can be up to 10 digits long however, the PIN must be exactly 4 digits long.
 Both of these must be numbers only.

 To add a ChekRite app user to the system do the following: